2022 United Kingdom wildfires: England

 On 11 July, a crop fire started by the side of the A61 road near Ripon, briefly affecting traffic as smoke partially blocked the road.
 A grass fire at a solar farm near Verwood, Dorset damaged some solar panels and spread to around 1.5 ha.
-Multiple fires fire started within the Salisbury Plain Training Area due to live firing exercises by the Ministry of Defence, however firefighters were unable to attend due to the risk of unexploded bombs.
+Multiple fires started within the Salisbury Plain Training Area due to live firing exercises by the Ministry of Defence, however firefighters were unable to attend due to the risk of unexploded bombs.
 The fires merged into two large fires near Urchfont which covered an area of 1 km2 and 7.5 km2 each on 12 July.
 It was mostly extinguished after four days on 14 July; around 800 ha were burned and a helicopter was used to assist firefighting efforts.
 On 12 July, a grass fire on the cliffs between Tenby and Saundersfoot burned around 10 ha.
 On 13 July, two wildfires broke out in Surrey at Hankley Common and Frensham Little Pond; they burned around 20 ha in total.
 A grass fire in Harlington, London damaged about 14 ha of shrubland.
 On 14 July, a fire near Baschurch burnt around 24 ha of straw, hay and hedgerows.

 On 15 July, a large fire near Rowton Castle was tackled by 12 fire engines.
 On 17 July, 26 homes were evacuated in Bestwood after a grass fire spread to homes: one property was left badly damaged as others suffered burns to fences and sheds before eight fire engines extinguished the blaze after two hours.
 Another fire started in a field close to the M11 motorway near Littlebury; it was tackled by 15 fire crews and spread to 400 acre, with embers from it causing a separate fire in a disused building at Great Chesterford railway station.
 On 18 July, a fire started in the Lickey Hills and spread to 5 ha and forced 15 people to evacuate as around 60 firefighters attended the blaze.

 On 19 July, the London Fire Brigade (LFB) declared a major incident due to the number of fires across London, being one of 15 areas around the country to do so.
 The LFB had its busiest day since World War Two, receiving 2,670 calls compared to its normal 350 calls a day.
 16 firefighters suffered heat-related injuries, two of which were hospitalised.
 A total of 41 properties were destroyed by fires, as well as many cars.
 Most were grass fires, and the LFB urged the public not to hold barbecues or bonfires, and to only dial 999 during an emergency or an immediate risk to life.